 These results are directly relevant for the continuing national scale-up of this particular program, which at full scale would incur the costs of conducting assessments and improvement plans in 1.6 million schools annually.
-We conservatively estimate that the annual cost of this exercise is over 35,000 teacher-years of time and over USD 235 million.28 Similar reforms are common in education systems around the world, including other settings with weak governance.29 Our
+We conservatively estimate that the annual cost of this exercise is over 35,000 teacher-years of time and over USD 235 million.25 Similar reforms are common in

-28Based on our field interviews, we estimate that the program requires 5 days of teacher time per school just for the training, filling out of the assessments, creating the school improvement plans and uploading them, even if no further action is taken.
-At the projected scale of 1.6 million schools, this translates into a total time cost of 8 million days, and 36,363 years (at 220 days/year).
+$^{^{25}}$ Since no additional staff were hired, the costs of the intervention depend on the opportunity cost of staff time.
+Based on our field interviews, we estimate that the program required 5 full working days of teacher time per school just for the training, filling out of the assessments, creating the school improvement plans and uploading them, even if no further action is taken.
+At the projected scale of 1.6 million schools, this translates into a total time cost of 8 million days, and 36,363 years (at 220 working days/year).
 Using an average teacher salary cost of INR 40,000 per month (~545 US dollars), this translates into an estimated 237 million USD per year.
-This estimate is conservative: it does not account for the cost of pensions or benefits, or adjust for well-documented teacher absence.
-It also does not include the time and attention cost of senior officials, and district and block level staff.
+This estimate is conservative: it does not account for the cost of pensions or benefits, or adjust for well-documented teacher absence (the cost per working day would be higher after accounting for absence rates).
+It also does not include the time and attention cost of senior officials, and district and block level staff, which may in fact be much more constrained than teacher time.